-The Company's recent acquisition and exploration expenditure has been primarily funded by way of loan from its parent entity, Falcon Oil & Gas Ltd. This loan is a \$12.5 million facility.
+The Company's recent acquisition and exploration expenditure has been primarily funded by way of loan from its parent entity, Falcon Oil & Gas Ltd. This loan is a \$14 million facility.
 The facility carries interest at a rate of Libor + 2% up to a maximum of 7%.
-On 26 April 2013, the lender, Falcon Oil & Gas Ltd, granted an extension of the loan facility to 30 September 2013.
-On 9 January 2014, the Loan facility was further extended to 30 June 2014.
+The facility expires on 31 December 2018 as long as the Company remains a 98.1% subsidiary of Falcon Oil & Gas Ltd. The loan is repayable on demand.